sourcegraph/about/handbook/product/product_management/direction_template.md

 ## Mission

-TODO
+What is the team's reason for existing?
+What is the fundamental value they aim to provide?

 # Where we are now

-- Where is the product area in terms of its maturity?
+- Where is the team's area of ownership in terms of its maturity?
 Is it new and basic, or complete and lovable?
 Are different features at different levels?
 - What did we achieve in the last few months?
 - What key learnings did we recently make?
 - What is on the critical path for growth?